root-project/root/README/ReleaseNotes/v622/index.md

 Check the [doxygen reference guide](https://root.cern.ch/doc/master/classRooProxy.html) for `RooProxy` for more information on how to modernise old code.

+### Less verbose HistFactory
+HistFactory was very verbose, writing to the terminal with lots of `cout`.
+Now, many HistFactory messages are going into RooFit's message stream number 2.
+The verbosity can therefore be adjusted using
+    RooMsgService::instance().getStream(2).minLevel = RooFit::PROGRESS;

 ## 2D Graphics Libraries